hoisie/web/Readme.md

 ## Specific to this fork

 Updates
+* Added WebError for cleaner returns in handlers
+* Added content-type and content-encoding to be in module list by default
+* New method of creating content parsers
 * Add TLS server support
 * Add basic marshaling of return types (json, xml)
 * Add module structure for Pre- and Post- request handling